Osteoarthritis of the Hand

 Osteoarthritis of the hand causes swelling, pain, and sometimes formation of cysts on the finger joints (particularly the outermost ones).

-Osteoarthritis of the hand is apparent by overgrowth of bones over the outermost joints of the fingers (Heberden nodes) and the middle joints of the fingers (Bouchard nodules).
+Osteoarthritis of the hand causes bones over the outermost joints of the fingers (Heberden nodes) and the middle joints of the fingers (Bouchard nodes) to become larger.
 These joints and the base of the thumb become stiff and sometimes painful.
 The wrists and the joints between the fingers and hand are usually not affected.
 The involved joints can become misaligned.